secretGeek/til/linqpad/csv_to_array.md

     }

+## Using Microsoft.VisualBasic.dll to load a CSV file

-With a reference to Microsoft.VisualBasic.dll and namespace of:
+Add a reference to `Microsoft.VisualBasic.dll` and namespaces of:

     Microsoft.VisualBasic.FileIO
     System.Globalization